SavTrav/Modicum-FE/README.md

 ### Base Features
 - [x] Create a move with a start and end time
 - [x] Replay a named move from the start until the end
-- [ ] Having a non hard-coded video
+- [x] Having a non hard-coded video
 - [x] Slow motion play
+- [x] Storing moves for different videos that pull up the right video
+- [ ] Testing
+- [ ] Video list, on click displays moves from video.
+- [ ] localStorage storage adapter.
+Swapability required.
+- [ ] Nice UI.

+### Future Features
+- [ ] Publicly available.
+Hosted
 - [ ] Step slow motion
-- [ ] Storing moves for different videos that pull up the right video

-### Future Features
 - [ ] Variable playback rate for slowmotion
 - [ ] Backend persistence of moves
 - [ ] YouTube Oauth and importing videos from playlist